br3ndonland/br3ndonland.github.io-jekyll/docs/rubric.md

     - Directory structure separates files based on functionality.
     `css/` for stylesheets
     `img/` for images
+    `js/` for JavaScript

-### Code Quality
+## Code Quality

 * HTML Formatting Rules
     - Two spaces used for indentation.
 Indentation for nested elements.
     - Elements on new lines.
 Child elements indented.
-    - No trailing whitespace
+    - No trailing whitespace.
-    - All HTML lowercase
+    - All HTML lowercase.
+    - Alt text provided for image fallback
     - [Optional] Double quotation marks used for attributes.
 * HTML Style Rules
-    - HTML5 doctype
+    - HTML5 doctype.
     - Code passes HTML validators: Note that the Google Fonts stylesheet link contains a pipe.
 It returns an error in the HTML validator, but is proper formatting [according to Google](https://developers.google.com/fonts/docs/getting_started#specifying_font_families_and_styles_in_a_stylesheet_url).
+    - [Optional] Code does not use entity references unless necessary.
+    - [Optional] Code omits type attributes for style sheets and scripts.
 * CSS Formatting Rules
     - Two spaces used for indentation.
 Block content within curly braces indented.
-    - No trailing whitespace
+    - No trailing whitespace.
-    - All CSS lowercase
+    - All CSS lowercase.
     - Single space after `property-name:`, no space within `property-name`.
+    - Single space after last selector and opening brace of the declaration block.
     - All declarations end with a semicolon.
+    - New line for each selector and declaration.
+    - Blank line between rules.
+    - [Optional] Code uses double quotation marks for attribute selectors or property values.
 * CSS Style Rules
-    - Class-based styling for maximum flexibility
+    - Class-based styling for maximum flexibility.
+    - Meaningful and short class names used.
     - Code passes CSS validators.
 This document validates as [CSS level 3](http://www.w3.org/Style/CSS/current-work.html).
     - [Optional] leading zeros included in decimal values for readability.
     - [Optional] hyphens used for class names with >1 word.
 * General Meta Rules
     - `UTF-8` encoding used
-    -  While I was building the site, I kept track of to-do items and tasks with comments:
+    -  [Optional] While I was building the site, I kept track of to-do items and tasks with comments:
     `<!-- TODO: [description of task] -->` for HTML `/* TODO: [description of task] */` for CSS

----

-## Overview
+## Suggestions

+* Suggestions to Make Your Project Stand Out!
+    - I provided a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.

-### Project Overview
+# Udacity Project Overview

 For this project, you'll be building a portfolio website.
 You will be provided a design mockup as a PDF-file, and you must replicate that design in HTML and CSS.
 You will develop a responsive website that will display images, descriptions and links to each of the portfolio projects you will complete through the course of your Nanodegree program.
 Please note that while you should aim to recreate the mockup, you may also use your own custom images to personalize this project.

 Once you've successfully replicated the design mockup, you are encouraged to continue tweaking and making customizations to the design to personalize it and make it your own!
 This is your living portfolio site, so make sure you're happy with it.

-### Why this project?
+## *Why this project?*

 **The first thing potential employers look for isn’t which school you attended or what your GPA was; they want to see what you’ve built!** You need a professional portfolio to show off your skills.

 In this project you’ll build a great looking portfolio where you can show off images, descriptions and links to all of your projects.
 You'll do so by writing code that conforms to the [Udacity Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/).

-### What will I learn?
+## *What will I learn?*

 You will learn how HTML is used to define the content of a web page and start to think of every web page as a number of boxes on the screen.
 You’ll then learn how to position those boxes and make them beautiful using CSS.

 You'll accomplish this while conforming to a [style guide](http://udacity.github.io/frontend-nanodegree-styleguide/) which is an important constraint once you step into any existing development position.

-### Why is this important to my career?
+## *Why is this important to my career?*

 * **Without a portfolio, recruiters won’t even look at your resume much less interview you.**
 * At their very foundation, web applications are just content delivery mechanisms; HTML defines how that language is structured.
 * Reading poorly designed content is never an enjoyable experience; CSS empowers you to create beautiful content regardless of your user’s device.

-### Note
+## *Note*

 If you were previously enrolled in our Intro to HTML and CSS single course and successfully completed this project prior to enrolling in the Nanodegree program (which entails having graduated from the course and having access to your course certificate), simply email us at frontend-project@udacity.com with your passing evaluation and we'll give you credit for this project.